niftools/blender_niftools_addon/docs/development/setup.rst

 * If Eclipse is installed in a different folder, or each time Pydev updated.
 * Edit PYDEV_SOURCE_DIR

-When the scripts load it will attempt to connect the internal server to the eclipses server.
+When the plugin loads it will attempt to connect the internal server to the eclipses server.

 Launching Blender from PyDev
 ````````````````````````````